HabitatFramework/UserGuide/concepts/concepts.rst

 To perform a logical split:

 * Select the subset of features to be split in the GIS layer as shown in the **right** part of the figure :ref:`figLSFD`.
-* Return to the HLU main window and click :guilabel:`Get Map Selection`.
+* Return to the HLU Tool window and click |getmapselection| :guilabel:`Get Map Selection`.
-* Select one of the options in the 'Process' list.
-* Click :guilabel:`Split Features`.
+* Click |logicalsplit| :guilabel:`Logical Split`.
 A new INCID will be created and displayed as the current record.

 .. raw:: latex